matomo-org/matomo/plugins/ExampleLogTables/README.md

 - Showing your own data in the visits log, both halves of it: the API payload and the rendered entry.
 - Data subject erasure and export for plugin-owned storage.
 This is the only example that owns storage, so it is the only one that can demonstrate the obligation.
+- Naming a table and its columns so they survive being interpolated into core's SQL and cannot collide with a future core table.

 ## Read this when